 Mystic Beach is another popular beginning of the Juan de Fuca Trail, located 2 km (1.2 mi) from the China Beach parking lot.
 The well-maintained pass goes through the lush forest and a picturesque suspension bridge.
 Caves on the western side of the beach can be accessed during low tide, and there is also a waterfall on the east side.

 Jaun de Fuca Trail can be done in 3-4 days.
 Camping in the provincial park requires a permit.
 Although the hike may be done all year round, the best season is mid-May to mid-September.
 That's also the main camping season.
 Grey and killer whales can be spotted along the trail during migration in March and April.
-Seals and sea lions are visible all year.
+Seals and sea lions can be spotted all year round.